Margrét Lára Viðarsdóttir

-Margrét Lára Viðarsdóttir (born 25 July 1986) is an Icelandic former footballer who played in the striker position.
+Margrét Lára Viðarsdóttir (born 25 July 1986) is an Icelandic former footballer who played as a striker.
 She is the all-time top goalscorer of the Iceland national team and competed for her country at the UEFA Women's Championships in 2009 and 2013.
 In a club career sometimes disrupted by injury, Margrét Lára represented ÍBV and Valur of the Icelandic Úrvalsdeild, Duisburg and Turbine Potsdam of the Frauen-Bundesliga, and Linköpings and Kristianstads DFF of the Damallsvenskan.

 Margrét Lára is the elder sister of Elísa Viðarsdóttir, who also played for Iceland's national team.

 Early life

 Margrét Lára was born in Vestmannaeyjar, Iceland to Viðar Elíasson and his wife Guðmunda Bjarnadóttir.
 Viðar had played football for ÍBV and later became chairman of the club.
 As well as Margrét Lára, both her brothers Bjarni Geir Viðarsson and Sindri Viðarsson played football for ÍBV, as did her only sister Elísa.

 Club career

 Making her Úrvalsdeild kvenna debut as a 15-year-old, Margrét Lára developed into a prolific striker at ÍBV.
 In 2004, she switched to rivals Valur of Reykjavík and continued to score regularly.
 She won a league and cup double with Valur in 2006.

 Margrét Lára's goalscoring record in Iceland meant that several leading clubs in Europe and America pursued her transfer.
 The Germans FCR 2001 Duisburg won the race for her signature and in October 2006 she scored twice in Duisburg's 3–2 win at holders Turbine Potsdam in the Frauen DFB Pokal.
 Margrét Lára failed to settle in Germany and returned to Valur in January 2007, citing homesickness.

 A record-breaking season in 2007 saw Margrét Lára hit 38 goals in 16 league matches for Valur.
 She was also named Iceland's Sports Personality of the Year, ahead of the male footballer Eiður Guðjohnsen.
 As well as her scoring feats at domestic level, she thrived in the UEFA Women's Cup, finishing as overall top goalscorer in 2005–06, 2007–08 and 2008–09.

 In the 2008 WPS International Draft, Margrét Lára was selected by the Los Angeles Sol but decided not to join the Women's Professional Soccer team.
 Instead she moved to Sweden and signed for Linköpings FC, remarking: "I will absolutely try to play in USA [sic] some time, but where I am career wise right now it feels better to play in Sweden."

 At Linköpings Margrét Lára struggled to replicate her earlier form and started four of her 12 matches in the first half of the season, scoring twice.
 She wanted more playing time ahead of the 2009 European Championships so moved to Kristianstads DFF during the mid-season break.
 Although Kristianstads were a lower ranked team, she was happy to move in order to reunite with Elísabet Gunnarsdóttir – who had been her coach at Valur.